Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

+- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.
+- The Lakers are the 25th-ranked team in the NBA, conceding 44.9 rebounds per contest.

-- In terms of assists, the Lakers have given up 25.7 per game, 15th in the NBA.
+- The Lakers are the 15th-ranked squad in the league, allowing 25.7 assists per game.

-- In terms of 3-pointers, the Lakers are 18th in the league, giving up 12.5 makes per contest.
+- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per game.

 Jamal Murray vs. the Lakers